aliceals/BookEm-react/README.md

 A goal of mine during this project was to learn how to do authorisation and logins.
-I completed this by Following an online tutorial of sessions and gaining an understanding of how it works.
+I completed this by following an online tutorial of sessions and gaining an understanding of how it works.

 ## Tech Stack: